 - Enable organizations to objectively compare their employee experience to the experience at other organizations

-Another potential goal is to measure employee engagement, or the extent to which employees feel motivated and excited by their work.
+Some companies also try to measure employee engagement, or the extent to which employees feel motivated and excited by their work.

 For example, an employee might be satisfied with the amount of paid time off (PTO) they get, but still struggle with work-life balance because their manager expects them to stay connected even when they’re supposed to be offline.
 This practice usually leads to burnout.